Article Summary

 Self Check:

+Growth-focused organizations know that sales and marketing aren’t separate functions—they’re deeply interconnected drivers of revenue.
+While it may be tempting to prioritize sales hires early on, investing in marketing is what builds brand credibility, drives awareness, and fills your pipeline with warm leads your team can actually close.
 Marketing should not be operating in a vacuum.
 From messaging and content to lead generation and nurture campaigns, marketing must align with sales at every stage of the buyer journey.
 When both teams are informed by shared goals and real customer data, you create a seamless experience that converts more consistently—and scales more sustainably.

 Coaching your team builds independence and trust.